-The flask was an allegory for the uterus in Birth Figures (diagrams of fetal positioning), as well as for this kind of pseudo-urinalysis to determine pregnancy and for alchemy.
+The flask was an allegory for the uterus in birth figures (diagrams of fetal positioning), in alchemy, as well as for this pseudo-urinalysis to determine pregnancy.
 Alchemists considered the flask a kind of womb where alchemical reactions converted materials into new forms.
-In the actual womb, male and female seed combined with humoral heat to created a baby.
-Some alchemists were certain that if they could just find the right equation they could create artificial life.
+In the actual womb, male and female seed was believed to combine with humoral heat to create a baby.
+Some alchemists were certain that if they could just find the right equation they could create artificial life in their glass wombs.

 Whiteley, Rebecca.
 2017.
 “Roy Porter Student Prize Essay Figuring Pictures and Picturing Figures: Images of the Pregnant Body and the Unborn Child in England, 1540–c.1680.”
 Social History of Medicine, Vol. 32(2), 241–266.